Nitrouze/zigbee2mqtt_converters/README.md

 Most (all ?) of these converters are already available in the dev branch of [Zigbee2mqtt](https://www.zigbee2mqtt.io/ "Zigbee2mqtt").
 The main purpose of this repository is therefor to provide a simple way to use new converters without having to switch to the dev branch (in case of a new batch of device for exemple).

-Stable versions from [Zigbee2mqtt](https://www.zigbee2mqtt.io/ "Zigbee2mqtt") are, off course, always preferable when they become available. **So use files listed here with caution and always make a backup before trying it.**
+Stable versions from [Zigbee2mqtt](https://www.zigbee2mqtt.io/ "Zigbee2mqtt") are, off course, always preferable when they become available. **So use files listed here with caution and always make a backup before trying them.**

 Now, that you've been warned, let's proceed ...